-We view ARB's profitability as weak and assign a b1 Profitability score, two-notches below its Macro-Adjusted score.
-Our assigned score reflects our expectation that the coronavirus outbreak will continue to constrain the earnings of ARB through margin reduction and modest financing volumes and relatively higher funding costs as it seeks to strengthen its depositor base.
+We view ARB's profitability as weak and assign a b1 Profitability score, in line with its Macro-Adjusted score.
+Our assigned score reflects the bank's modest profitability, cost to icnoem ration and relatively higher funding costs.

 The bank's profitability had been largely negative until 2014, historically driven by losses made from financing and the high cost base maintained by ARB.
-The bank reported a return on assets of 0.27% as of year-end 2019, down from 0.33% as of year-end 2018, and its cost-to-income ratio was 83%, remaining above that of its peers.
-The underlying cost to income ratio is high due to having a branch in Knighstbridge for its GCC customers, investment in expanding the financing platform and AML monitoring, office space and increase in staff.
+The bank reported a return on assets of 0.40% as of year-end 2021, up from 0.16% as of year-end 2020, and its cost-to-income ratio was 79.4%, remaining above that of its peers.
+Net income from financing increased in the year due to strong financing book and the reduction in returns payable to customers.
+The reduction in returns payable began in 2020 when the Bank lowered rates on many of its savings products part way through the year, and when older fixed rate deposits came to an end these were replaced by new funds at lower rates.
+The underlying cost to income ratio is high due to a mixture of the low interest rate environment in recent years and higher regulatory and compliance costs.
 ARB's profitability is likely to improve because rental rates will increase while their cost of funding will reduce as a result of the Sukuk issuance resulting in a reduced reliance on more expensive retail deposits.